Query Workbench

 Buckets appear at the top level of the hierarchy.
 When you expand a bucket, the scopes within that bucket appear below it.
 Similarly, when you expand a scope, the collections within that scope appear below it.
 The number of collections within the bucket is displayed to the right of the bucket heading.

-The Query Editor is where you build and run queries, and view query execution plans.
-Enter a query into the Query Editor, and then run the query by clicking Run Query.
+The query editor is where you build and run queries, and view query execution plans.

 • Syntax coloring: For easy viewing, SQL++ keywords, numbers, and string literals are differently colored.